How to Throw a Great Dinner Party at Home

-Remember – the highlight of any dinner party is the memorable conversations!
+Remember – the highlight of any dinner party is memorable conversations!
 As the host or hostess, you have the power to create an engaging seating arrangement, setting your guests up for success by creating an atmosphere of openness and discussion.
 This begins with your table-setting and seating.

 Create name-cards that coincide with your chosen theme, and place them where you desire each guest to sit.
-Name-cards can be creative, tucked inside a linen folded to look like a flower, or simple, resting on each guest’s plate.
+Name-cards can be creative, tucked inside a linen napkin folded to look like a flower, or simply, resting on each guest’s plate.
 You can find a ton of creative place card ideas online.

 You can seat the guests however you wish, but if you hope to spark memorable conversations, some experts suggest a few guidelines:

 - Don’t seat spouses or romantic partners next to each other.
 This creates temptation for guests to only talk within their comfort bubble.